MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-apis.md

 </table>

-## Functionalities served with the Customer 360 Segmentation APIs
+## Functionalities served with the Customer Insights Segmentation APIs

 1. Use APIs for managing segments: Create, update, get and delete segment definitions.
 Also activate and deactivate segments.
 2. Use APIs for querying: Get specific parts of a segment
 3. Use APIs for searching and querying specific segment member data

-See the **SegmentManagement** table in the [Customer 360 Swagger webpage](https://tip.api.ci.ai.dynamics.com/swagger/index.html).
+See the **SegmentManagement** table in the [Customer Insights Swagger webpage](https://tip.api.ci.ai.dynamics.com/swagger/index.html).

 <!--
 ## Functionalities and limitations by API